Carbon offsets have serious issues. Is it even possible to fix them?

 In theory, these kinds of carbon offset programs—which includes everything from extra funding for forests to capturing methane at landfills to improving sustainability in agriculture—seems like a good thing.
 But the system has some obvious flaws.
 “We cannot offset our way out of climate change,” John Oliver said in the latest episode of Last Week Tonight, which spent 23 minutes outlining some of the problems with offsets.

 Carbon offsets have been around for decades, but the voluntary market ballooned to $2 billion in 2021, quadruple the size of the previous year.
 They have serious limitations, beginning with the fact that some companies, like Shell, plan to use them instead of cutting their own emissions.
-It’s also hard to prove that a particular offset project is actually helping, and difficult to show that the benefits will last—some forests that were protected by carbon offsets have already burned in wildfires, releasing the carbon that had been captured in the trees.
+It’s also hard to prove that a particular offset project is actually helping and difficult to show that the benefits will last—some forests that were protected by carbon offsets have already burned in wildfires, releasing the carbon that had been captured in the trees.

-At the same time, there’s a surge of efforts to improve the system, including new standards for how companies use carbon credits, and new approaches to designing and measuring the offset programs themselves.
+At the same time, there’s a surge of efforts to improve the system, including new standards for how companies use carbon credits and new approaches to designing and measuring the offset programs themselves.

 The problem with offsets